veltzer/demos-docker/exercises/python_rootless_simple/exercise.md

+# Python Rootless simple

-Show an app running in a docker container which is not running as root
+* Show an app running in a docker container which is not running as root